• Skip to primary navigation

 pumpkin-granola-mix

-Once you have the granola well mixed, give it plenty of room on the backing tray to cook properly.
+Once you have the granola well mixed, give it plenty of room on the baking tray to cook properly.
 The trick is to keep stirring it every 10 minutes so it won’t burn.

 pumpkin-granola-baked